hacker-h/youtube-telegram-downloader/README.md

 ## Create your Telegram bot

-Setting up your own Telegram bot is straight forward according to the [documentation](https://core.telegram.org/bots).
+Setting up your own Telegram bot is straight forward according to the [Telegram bots documentation](https://core.telegram.org/bots).

 ## Getting Started

 Insert the bot token you obtained during setup of your Telegram bot into the `bot.env` file.
+Install [ffmpeg](https://ffmpeg.org/) on your system and make sure it is available in your [system PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
 Setup a python3 environment (e.g. with [virtualenv](https://virtualenv.pypa.io/en/stable/)) and source it.:
 ```
 virtualenv -p python3 ~/.venv/youtube-telegram-downloader